 The Chico Hot Springs and the newly restored Yellowstone Hot Springs are two of Gardiner’s most popular hot springs, which may be visited after a long day of trekking.
 Community members flock to Paradise Valley’s numerous hot springs for a relaxing bath.

-For visitors who love visiting hot springs, the two most well-known hot springs in Paradise Valley, are Chico Hot Springs Resort and Spa and the Yellowstone Hot Springs.
+For visitors who love visiting hot springs, the two most well-known hot springs in Paradise Valley are Chico Hot Springs Resort and Spa and the Yellowstone Hot Springs.

 Chico Hot Springs Resort and Spa, located about an hour’s drive from Gardiner, has been a local hot springs destination since 1900.
 With 26 rooms, a restaurant, a bar, and live entertainment on the weekends, visitors can enjoy all that Chico Hot Springs Resort and Spa has to offer.

-The Yellowstone Hot Springs, located in Gardiner is a newly restored hot spring that opened to the public in 2016.
+The Yellowstone Hot Springs, located in Gardiner, is a newly restored hot spring that opened to the public in 2016.
 Yellowstone Hot Springs offers visitors a unique experience, as the water is sourced from a geothermal spring.

-Visitors can enjoy the six different soaking pools, which range in temperature from 95 to 105 degrees Fahrenheit.
+Visitors can enjoy the six different soaking pools, which range from 95 to 105 degrees Fahrenheit.
 The Yellowstone Hot Springs pools are open year-round, and there is also a sauna on-site.
 It is newly built and offers up-close views of the Gallatin Mountains.
 It is not associated with the national park and is right off the highway on your way to Gardiner from the north.